smallrye/smallrye-stork/docs/docs/service-registration/custom-service-registration.md

 Note, that the `ServiceRegistrarProvider` interface takes a configuration class as a parameter.
 This configuration class is generated automatically by the _Configuration Generator_.
-Its name is created by appending `Configuration` to the service discovery type, such as `AcmeConfiguration`.
+Its name is created by appending `Configuration` to the service registrar type, such as `AcmeConfiguration`.

 The next step is to implement the `ServiceRegistrar` interface: